brandur/sorg/content/drafts/webhooks.md

 [GRPC][grpc] is a framework created by Google that enables easy remote procedure calls (RPC) from client to server across a wide variety of supported languages and platforms.
-It builds on top of protocol buffers, which is a well-vetted serialization technology that's been around for more than a decade.
+It builds on top of protocol buffers, a well-vetted serialization technology that's been around for more than a decade.

 Although it's largely used for one-off request/responses, it also supports [streaming remote procedure